Ellis-Ayikwei/waste-wise/Wasgo-FE/OTP_INTEGRATION_GUIDE.md

 ## Conclusion

 This OTP verification system provides a secure, user-friendly, and highly customizable solution for email verification and two-factor authentication.
-The modular design allows for easy integration into existing authentication flows while maintaining the high design standards of the MoreVans platform.
+The modular design allows for easy integration into existing authentication flows while maintaining the high design standards of the wasgo platform.

 For questions or support, refer to the component documentation or contact the development team.